Ria424/developers-animatesdk-docs/Document_object/Document38.md

 #### Usage

-document.currentPublishProfile
+Document.currentPublishProfile

 #### Description

-Property; `string`; a string that specifies the name of the active publish profile for the specified document.
+Property; `string`; Specifies the name of the active publish profile for the specified document.

 #### Example